Error estimates and adaptivity for a least-squares method applied to the Monge-Amp\`ere equation: Approximation of the fourth-order problem

-where $\kappa$ is the signed curvature of $\partial\Omega$.
-In this scenario, as one replaces a smooth, curved boundary by a sequence of inscribed polygons, the corresponding solutions fail to converge to the true solution defined on the original curved domain \cite{sweers}.
-Consequently, standard conforming finite elements cannot be applied directly to the biharmonic problems \eqref{eq:secondminn} and \eqref{eq:bending}, and one typically introduces penalty formulations to enforce boundary conditions weakly.
-For a recent in‑depth analysis of these techniques, see \cite{bartels}. \end{remark}
+\begin{remark} A well-known issue, the \emph{Babuška paradox}, arises when modelling curved domains with polygonal approximations for \eqref{eq:secondminn} and \eqref{eq:bending}.
+For curvilinear boundaries, \eqref{eq:bc} reads \(\frac{d^2 g}{ds^2} = D^2 u^{n+1} : (\tau \otimes \tau) - \kappa \frac{\partial u^{n+1}}{\partial \nu} \), with \(\kappa\) the signed curvature.
+Replacing a smooth boundary by inscribed polygons causes the solutions to fail to converge to the true solution \cite{sweers}.
+Consequently, standard conforming finite elements cannot be applied directly, and penalty formulations are typically introduced to enforce boundary conditions weakly; see \cite{bartels} for a recent analysis. \end{remark}